 While there are no current studies on using it specifically on the vaginal skin, women’s health professionals have found it effective for treating several kinds of vaginal issues:

 Vaginal dryness.
 Commonly caused by menopause, breast feeding, stress, chronic infections, and medications, vaginal dryness can make intercourse painful.
 The easiest solution?
-Lubrication, and one of the best lubricants is coconut oil (yes, the same coconut oil that you use for cooking).
+Lubrication, and one of the best lubricants is coconut oil (I recommend the pure organic oil).
 Massaging a small amount into the vaginal opening before intercourse can reduce friction and pain (you can also reapply the oil after intercourse if you have burning or soreness afterward).

 Read the entire article here

-In additional to vaginal uses, coconut oil also is recommended by my lactation consultant for nipple soreness.
-My athlete patients also use coconut oil on their nipples to prevent chaffing.
+In additional to vaginal uses, coconut oil also is recommended by lactation consultants for nipple soreness.
+Some athletes also use coconut oil on their nipples to prevent chaffing.

 While studies on coconut oil are sparse when it comes to the vagina, the dermatology data is reassuring, and the risk of using it is almost nonexistent.
 So, if you are dealing with vaginal dryness or other vulvar issues then coconut oil may help.